Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 ![](https://i.imgur.com/BqjNl27.png)

-### <mark style="background: #BABD00;">Desktop Virtualization</mark>
+### <mark style="background: #BABD00;">Desktop Virtualisation</mark>

-<mark style="background: #BABD00;">Desktop Virtualization:</mark> Technology which enables detachment of the user state, the Operating System (OS), and the applications from endpoint devices.
+<mark style="background: #BABD00;">Desktop Virtualisation:</mark> Technology which enables detachment of the user state, the Operating System (OS), and the applications from endpoint devices.

-Enables organizations to host and centrally manage desktops:
+Enables organisations to host and centrally manage desktops:
 - Desktops run as virtual machines within the VDC, They may be accessed over LAN/WAN
 - Endpoint devices may be thin clients or PCs